KojoShaddy/internetgovernance-resource-hub/conferences-events/README.md

 ---

+## ✅ How to Contribute

+To add or update an event:
+- Fork the repo and edit this file
+- Open a GitHub Issue with event details
+- Or submit them via our [event submission form](https://docs.google.com/document/d/1u4EoAZwCoR0oOo0BPQ4ZCClFrM7Bo8cxHFQtz9M1TRw/edit?tab=t.0)

+Let’s keep the IG community connected and informed.

 # 🌐 Global Digital Policy & Governance Conferences 2026

 A curated list of conferences covering Internet Governance, Tech Policy, Cybersecurity, and Digital Rights.